top of page

 Here are some excellent resources you could use as you consider what's right for your dog:

-I have witnessed the life-changing, life-saving effects of medication for dogs who need it, particularly when we find the right med at the right dose and give it time to work.
-If you have a dog experiencing fear, anxiety, and stress, especially if they are exhibiting aggressive behavior, I urge you to contact your vet to discuss options.
+I have witnessed medication's life-changing, life-saving effects for dogs who need it, particularly when we find the right med at the right dose and give it time to work.
+If you have a dog experiencing fear, anxiety, and stress, especially exhibiting aggressive behavior, I urge you to contact your vet to discuss options.
+If your vet is not comfortable working with behavior, that's okay!
+Vets are sort of like your PCP, and they should refer to specialists when needed.
+They may refer you to a specialist called a veterinary behaviorist (list of our local options here), and we also have a local vet offering behavior consultations you can check with if you can't make the drive to PA or DC or VA or NJ.

 Recent Posts